linode/docs/docs/databases/elasticsearch/Visualize-Apache-Web-Server-Logs-using-Elastic-Stack-on-Debian-8.md

 contributor:
   name: Tyler Langlois
   link: https://tjll.net
-description: 'This guide will show you how to use Elasticsearch, Logstash, and Kibana to collect and visualize web server logs.'
+description: 'This guide will show how to use Elasticsearch, Logstash, and Kibana to collect and visualize web server logs.'
 external_resources:
  - '[Elastic Documentation](https://www.elastic.co/guide/index.html)'
-keywords: 'apache debian 8,apache debian jessie,linux web server,apache on debian,apache jessie,apache,debian,web server,elastic,elasticsearch,logstash,kibana,elk,elk stack,elastic stack,stack,log,graph'
+keywords: 'apache debian 8,linux web server,elasticsearch,logstash,kibana,elk stack,elastic stack'
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 'Monday, September 18th, 2017'
 modified: Thursday, September 21st, 2017
 modified_by:
   name: Linode
-title: 'Visualizing Apache Web Server Logs with the Elastic Stack on Debian 8'
+title: 'Visualize Apache Web Server Logs Using an Elastic Stack on Debian 8'
 ---

 *This is a Linode Community guide.
 If you're an expert on something we need a guide on, you too can [get paid to write for us](/docs/contribute).*
 ---
+## What is Elastic Stack?

-The [Elastic](https://www.elastic.co/) stack, which includes Elasticsearch, Logstash, and Kibana, is a collection of tools that provide a free and open source solution to collect and analyze data.
-This guide will explain how to install all these components and use them to explore Apache web server logs in Kibana, a browser-based tool used to visualize data.
+The [Elastic](https://www.elastic.co/) stack, which includes Elasticsearch, Logstash, and Kibana, is a troika of tools that provides a free and open-source solution that searches, collects and analyzes data from any source and in any format and visualizes it in real time.

+This guide will explain how to install all three components and use them to explore Apache web server logs in Kibana, the browser-based component that visualizes data.

-This guide will walk through the installation of version 5 of the stack, which is latest as of the time of this writing.
+This guide will walk through the installation and set up of version 5 of the Elastic stack, which is the latest at time of this writing.

 {: .note}
 >